VihangaKulathilake/VihangaKulathilake/README.md

 ## 🚀 About Me

 - 💻 Focused on **Full Stack Web Development** and **Java Backend Development**
-- 🧠 Exploring **AI/ML** using **Python** and modern tooling
+- 🧠 Exploring **AI/ML** using **Python** and structured environments
 - ☁️ Interested in **Cloud Platforms** and scalable system design
-- 🔍 Enjoy building **REST APIs**, backend logic, and distributed systems
+- 🔍 Strong focus on **REST APIs**, backend logic, and system architecture
-- 🧪 Working with **Conda environments** for reproducible development setups
+- 🧪 Using **Conda environments** for reproducible development workflows
-- 📈 Continuously learning through real-world projects and experimentation
+- 📈 Continuously improving through real-world projects and hands-on building

 ---